abhishekarya1/Hash-Define-myNotes/content/spring-boot/exception.md

 	@ExceptionHandler(MyCustomException.class)
 	public String myErrorHandler(){
-        return "Message to be sent in response body.";
+		// send error HTTP response here
+        return "oops! some error has occured.";

 	}
 }
 ```

-The `@ExceptionHandler` present in the same `@RestController` will have more precedence over the global one present in the `@RestControllerAdvice`, so it can override it.
+The `@ExceptionHandler` present in the same `@RestController` will have more precedence over the global one present in the `@RestControllerAdvice`.
+So if a handler is present in the controller for an exception type then advice's handler won't be called.

 ## Validations
 Use `starter-validation` dependency to apply validations on fields.